ebeneditos/telegram.bot/docs/index.md

 `https://api.telegram.org/bot<your-bot-token>/getMe`

 The first part of the URL indicates that you want to communicate with the Telegram API (`api.telegram.org`).
-You follow this with `/bot` to say that we want to send a command to your Bot, and immediately after you add your `TOKEN` to identify which bot you want to send the command to and to prove that we own it.
+You follow this with `/bot` to say that you want to send a command to your Bot, and immediately after you add your `TOKEN` to identify which bot you want to send the command to and to prove that you own it.
 Finally, you specify the command that you want to send (`/getMe`) which in this case just returns basic information about our Bot using JSON.

 ## Retrieving messages sent to your Bot